HabardiT/iframe-microfrontend/README.md

 4. EmpDetails &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;~*port:5005*
 5. Footer &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;~*port:5002*

-each micro-frontend will be served on its independent server. it also provides a **parent** web application (*port:5000*), that will be used to inject a micro-frontend by using the `<iframe>` element.
+Each micro-frontend will be served on its independent server.
+It also provides a **parent** web application (*port:5000*), that will be used to inject a micro-frontend by using the `<iframe>` element.

-this solution is developed using [Visual Studio Code](https://code.visualstudio.com/), and configured to have each application served on its own port using [ritwickdey.LiveServer Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+This solution is developed using [Visual Studio Code](https://code.visualstudio.com/), and configured to have each application served on its own port using [ritwickdey.LiveServer Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 ### Prerequisites
 - [Visual Studio Code](https://code.visualstudio.com/)